AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 #### Auto Schedule

 Using auto scheduling feature along with automated user import feature can be effective.
 Learning Manager Administrator can set up schedule according to organization's needs.
-Users in the Learning Manager application can be up-to-date according to the schedule.&nbsp;Sync can be performed on daily basis in Learning Manager application.&nbsp;
+Users in the Learning Manager application can be up-to-date according to the schedule.
+Sync can be performed on daily basis in Learning Manager application.

 #### Filtering users

 Learning Manager Administrator can apply filtering on the users before importing them.
-For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.&nbsp;
+For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.

 ## Configure Salesforce connector {#configuresalesforceconnector}